TimOliver/TOGlintyStringView/README.md

 * The top layer contains a bitmap of the text, used as a mask to clip the rest of the content.
 * The second layer is a flat, partially transparent grey layer used as the base color of the effect.
 * The third layer is the white 'sheen' gradient that results in the pure white section of the effect.
-* The fourth layer is a simple `CAGradientLayer` that when blended with the other two gradients, creates a wedge shape falloff on either side of the sheen effect.
+* The fourth layer is a simple `CAGradientLayer` that when blended with the gradient layers above and below it, creates a wedge shape falloff on either side of the sheen effect.
 * The fifth layer is a much wider, and less opaque gradient that creates the 'build-up' effect on either side of the sheen.
 * The sixth layer is a `CAShapeLayer` that takes a `CGPath` outline of the text, and produces a blurred, dashed-line outline, that is then blended with the gradients to produce that subtle 'fractal' effect.